UA-112830647-1

 Yes!
 The trip will be confirmed only when we receive the completed final booking form and a 30% deposit payment.
 You can pay the balance of the money when you arrive in Kathmandu.

-Yes, our airport representative from himalayan sanctuary adventure will be there to greet you at the airport.
-They will be displaying your name outside the arrival terminal than you will be transferred to your hotel for overnight.
+Yes, our airport representative from Himalayan sanctuary adventure will be there to greet you at the airport.
+They will be displaying your name outside the arrival terminal and then you will be transferred to your hotel overnight.

-We use standard rooms at 2- star Category hotels in Kathmandu and Pokhara including breakfast .
+We use standard rooms at 2-star Category hotels in Kathmandu and Pokhara including breakfast.
 Along the trekking routes, teahouses/lodges generally provide basic clean facilities with a mattress and a quilt or blanket.
-We recommend you to have sleeping bags, it is a good idea to always have your own sleeping equipment.
+We recommend you have sleeping bags, it is a good idea to always have your sleeping equipment.
 The lodges in trekking routes usually provide single and double rooms, or occasionally a dormitory style.
-At times when possible, dining will be around a bon fire.
+At times when possible, dining will be around a bonfire.
 In teahouses, food will be prepared in the kitchen, which you should not enter without permission.
 The toilet in teahouses provides essential but basic facilities and is always outside the room.

 Wherever possible we utilize the toilet facilities provided by the tea houses/lodges on the trail.
 However, in case of emergency trekkers are recommended to find a private, scenic spot!